kingosticks/mopidy-tunein/README.rst

 Changelog
 =========

-v0.1.4 (UNRELEASED)
+v0.2 (UNRELEASED)
 -------------------

 - Fix utf-8 encoding for searches.
 (PR: #15)
-- Requires Mopidy v1.0
 - Fixed inaccessible stream URIs identified as recursive playlist and not using the remaining stream URIs.
+- Update to work with new playback API in Mopidy 1.0.
+- Update to work with new backend search API in Mopidy 1.0.
+- Requires Mopidy v1.0.

 v0.1.3 (2014-01-22)
 -------------------